MarginallyClever/Robot-Overlord-App/README.md

 # Get Started! ##

-Robot Overlord is written in Eclipse, which uses Java.
-That means to run the app you will need to install a few things:
+Steps to get started:

-1. The latest OpenJDK (java software)
+1. Install The latest OpenJDK (java software)
-2. Eclipse (prorgramming interface)
+2. Install Eclipse (prorgramming interface)
-3. OpenCV
+3. Install OpenCV
-4. Robot Overlord App
+4. Install Robot Overlord App

 Then you should be able to run the application.